keybangz/TF2-Wearables/README.md

 - Rewrite plugin and utilize TF Econ Data a lot more to provide easier ways to retrieve & utilize in-game attributes
 - Add commands which allow players to apply wearable attributes without the use of the menu.
+- Fix particle system overload.
+(Presumably because some particles are not temporary entities & instead stay in server memory until map change.)

 ## Credits